BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 different wallets.

-HD wallets offered a big step forward for managing this sort of interoperability, because they allowed you to load a single seed (or master extended private key) into a new wallet rather than having to move over a whole bag of keys.
+HD wallets offered a big step forward for managing this sort of interoperability because they allowed you to load a single seed (or master extended private key) into a new wallet rather than having to move over a whole bag of keys.
 A few formats were quickly introduced to make it easy to move HD wallets, starting with seed phrases and the